Planning for Examinations and Results

 Before sitting their public exams it is useful for students to re-read the JCQ 'Information for Candidates', particularly the information on 'Written Exams' and 'Social Media'.
 The information should also preferably be read before sitting the PPE's.
 (Pre-Public Exams, previously known as Mocks)

 If there is anything that you do not understand, please ask your Tutor or Mrs Power in the Exams Office.

 Please read the Instructions for Candidatesand Exam arrangementsfrom The Castle School before sitting your Pre Public Exams (PPE's) (mocks) and your Public Examinations, this information will also be on the back of your seated timetables.

 Failure by students to follow these instructions can result in disqualification (for that qualification, or even from all qualifications in that exam series).
 So you are advised to read these document carefully.

-All schools are required to have an appeals system in place in relation to non-examination assessments, coursework, controlled assessment and examinations;
+All schools are required to have an appeals system in place in relation to non-examination assessments, coursework, and examinations, please see our policies below;

 For further information on how your child can be supported throughout Year 11 please see the link below;

 Exam Certificate collection

 If you need information on collection of Exam Certificates please contact the Exams Officer on the email above.